Kinto/kinto/docs/configuration/settings.rst

     multiauth.policy.google.client_id = 42XXXX365001.apps.googleusercontent.com
     multiauth.policy.google.client_secret = UAlL-054uyh5in4b6u8jhg5o3hnj

-At this point, Kinto should be able to start up.
+At this point, Kinto should be properly configured and able to start.

 OpenID Authentication should work as described in the :ref:`API docs <authentication-openid>`.